Frequently Asked Questions for MHSA Applicants

 Are there other forms of career support?

 Upon enrollment, students join our learning community of faculty, 400+ alumni, peers, and industry partners and immediately gain access to an extensive network of contacts.
-Also, the Department of Health Systems Administration, Graduate Career Center, and Healthcare Executives of Georgetown University student organization provide a number of career development seminars and programming opportunities.
+Also, the Department of Health Care Management & Policy, Graduate Career Center, and the Health Systems Administration Student Association provide a number of career development seminars and programming opportunities.

 I Have Other Questions, Who Should I Contact?